Skip to main content

 January 17, 2020

-The EOIR Director updates a September 1, 2017 memo curtailing the ability of immigration judges to speak publicly.
-That memo eliminated the speaking category of "personal capacity with use of title," thereby leaving immigration judges with the ability to speak only in strictly official and strictly personal capacities.
-The 2017 memo also required all speaking engagements to be approved by a supervising ACIJ and prohibited any discussion of "immigration issues" in a personal capacity.
-Any talking points and written materials for official public speaking would have to be submitted in advance and cleared.
+The EOIR Director updated a Sept.
+1, 2017 memo curtailing immigration judges' authority to speak publicly.
+The 2017 memo eliminated the speaking category of "personal capacity with use of title," thereby leaving immigration judges with only strictly official and strictly personal capacities.
+The 2017 memo also required all speaking engagements to be approved by a supervising Assistant Chief Immigration Judge (ACIJ) and prohibited any discussion of "immigration issues" in a personal capacity.
+Talking points and written materials for official public speaking were required to be submitted in advance and cleared.

-Though couched as a process update to the prior directive, the new policy memo reinforces prior restrictions and expands front-office oversight of public speaking.
+Though couched as a process update to a prior directive, the new policy memo reinforces these prior restrictions and expands front-office oversight of public speaking.
 Under the new memo, requests to speak publicly must be accompanied by "complete talking points," as opposed to an outline, overview, or "abbreviated" talking points.
-Additionally, all requests to speak publicly, including those in a personal capacity, must be cleared by the "Speaking Engagement Team," consisting of the Office of the Director, the Office of Policy, and the Office of General Counsel.
+All requests to speak publicly, including those in a personal capacity, must be cleared by the "Speaking Engagement Team," consisting of the Office of the Director, the Office of Policy, and the Office of General Counsel.

 [ID #1140]